hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

     discovery-enabled=false
     ```

-Enables or disables P2P peer discovery.
+Enables or disables P2P discovery.
 The default is `true`.

 ### fast-sync-min-peers